AvaloniaCommunity/MessageBox.Avalonia/README.md

 ( feature Cntr+C bind to copy ContentMessage to clipboard)

-If you don't use **MVVM template** (app project or custom temlate), make sure that you use Avalonia.ReactiveUI For example in App template you should add Avalonia.ReactiveUI package and update BuildAvaloniaApp to
+If you don't use **MVVM template** (app project or custom template), make sure that you use Avalonia.ReactiveUI For example in App template you should add Avalonia.ReactiveUI package and update BuildAvaloniaApp to

 ```cs